What is Dobson’s Model of Classroom Management?

 Where does the model fit in?

 This model found its backing from the interventionist philosophy of managing student behavior as put forward by Wolfgang and Glickman.
 With this, a proponent of this model believes that the teacher has to intervene to create an environment capable of propelling effective learning.
-Thus, the teacher should put in place conditions such as the punishment to get students to behave appropriately.
+Thus, the teacher should put in place conditions such as punishment to get students to behave appropriately.

 The model also can be supported by the philosophies of French and Raven about the social bases of power.
 This model is strongly founded in the use of Coercive power to help the teacher in promoting appropriate behavior in the classroom.